 Comparison of the dynamics Frequency domain system identification techniques were used to characterize the dynamic behavior of the APA95ML.
-The identification procedure necessitated careful choice of the excitation signal [7, chap.
-5].
+The identification procedure necessitated careful choice of the excitation signal pintelon12'system'ident.
 The most used ones are impulses (particularly suited to modal analysis), steps, random noise signals, and multi-sine excitations.
 During all this experimental work, random noise excitation was predominantly employed.

-The designed excitation signal is then generated and both input and output signals are synchronously acquired.
-From the obtained input and output data, the frequency response functions were derived.
+The designed excitation signal is then generated and both input and output signals are synchronously